Super Bowl V: Postscript

 I haven't been around many games where the players hit harder.
 Sometimes people watch a game and see turnovers and they talk about how sloppy the play was.
 The mistakes in that game weren't invented, at least not by the people who made them.
 Most were forced.

 "We figured we could win if our offense didn't put us into too many holes", said 35-year-old Colts lineman Billy Ray Smith, who was playing in his last NFL game, "Let me put it this way, they didn't put us into any holes we couldn't get out of".

 Colts defensive end Bubba Smith would later refuse to wear his Super Bowl V ring because of the "sloppy" play.
+In a similar action, Cowboys linebacker Chuck Howley was named the Super Bowl MVP, despite being on the losing team, but Howley initially refused to accept the award because he stated that it was meaningless to him since his team lost.
+He reluctantly accepted the honor since it included the awarding of a brand-new station wagon that he decided to use as a gift for his wife.
+During the game, Howley recorded two tackles and two interceptions, one of which he returned for 22 yards.

 Don McCafferty became the first rookie head coach to win a Super Bowl.
 The feat was not repeated until George Seifert led the San Francisco 49ers to victory in Super Bowl XXIV.
 McCafferty was also the first Super Bowl-winning coach who did not wear coat and tie, opting for a short-sleeved T-shirt with a mock turtleneck.

 This Super Bowl would also start a trend with the team that lost the game would come back the next year and win it.
-Dallas lost this game but they would come back and win it all the next year in Super Bowl VI while their opponents, the Miami Dolphins, lost that game, they would go on to win Super Bowl VII the following season.
+Dallas lost this game but they would come back and win it all the next year in Super Bowl VI while their opponents, the Miami Dolphins, lost that game, and would go on to win Super Bowl VII the following season.

 Two rule changes that were adopted before the 1974 season were: